RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

 \section{Experiments}

-In this section, we describe the experiments configurations to evaluate the performance of RadCLIP.
-We first detail the datasets used for training and evaluation.
-Next, we outline the evaluation strategy, including the downstream tasks and evaluation metrics.
-Finally, we present the results of our experiments.
+In this section, we describe the experimental configurations used to evaluate RadCLIP.
+We detail the datasets for training and evaluation, outline our evaluation strategy (including downstream tasks and metrics), and present our results.